digidub/cards-against-cowmanity/README.md

     - Changes to state trigger re-rendering
     - Multiple components that rely on the same state should have it lifted to the lowest common parent component
     - Props are properties that can be passed to child components from the parent
-    - State can be passed as props to child components to trigger re-rendering of those components.
+    - State can be passed as props to child components to trigger re-rendering of those components